-5.17 Parties To The Offense: No student shall urge, encourage, counsel, further, promote, assist, cause, advise, procure, or abet any other student(s) to violate any section or paragraph of this Code of Conduct.
+5.16 Parties to the Offense: No student shall urge, encourage, counsel, further, promote, assist, cause, advise, procure, or abet any other student(s) to violate any section or paragraph of this Code of Conduct.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.

-Elementary Middle/High
+5.16 Elementary Middle/High

-MINIMUM MAXIMUM MINIMUM MAXIMUM
+Level 1-3 MINIMUM MAXIMUM MINIMUM MAXIMUM

-Local Interventions 3 days of Detention Local Interventions & 3 days of Detention OR
+Level 1 School based 3 days of Detention School based 3 days of Detention OR 3

+Interventions & Interventions & days ISS

-& Alternatives to Alternatives to ISS
+Alternatives to Alternatives to

 Suspension Suspension

-1 day of ISS & Local 3 days OSS and Local 1 day of Saturday 3 days OSS and Local
+Level 2 1 day of ISS & School 3 days OSS and 1 day of Saturday 3 days OSS and School

-Interventions Interventions School OR ISS & Local Interventions
+based Interventions School based School OR ISS & School based Interventions

-Interventions
+Interventions based Interventions

-3 days OSS and Local 10 days OSS and 3 days OSS and Local 10 days OSS and Local
+Level 3 3 days OSS and 10 days OSS and 3 days OSS and School 10 days OSS and School

+School based School based based Interventions based Interventions;

-Interventions Local Interventions; Interventions Interventions; hearing
+Interventions Interventions; hearing

 hearing referral/ referral/recommendation

 recommendation of of long-term suspension,

 long-term expulsion, or assignment

 suspension to alternative school.

-practices are recommend led to repair harm

-MINIMUM Local Interventions & Alternatives to Suspension 1 day of ISS & Local Interventions 3 days OSS and Local Interventions MINIMUMMAXIMUMLocal Interventions3 days of Detention& Alternatives to3 days of Detention1 day of ISS & Local3 days OSS and LocalInterventions10 days OSS and3 days OSS and Local10 days OSS andInterventions10 days OSS andLocal InterventionsLocal Interventions;hearing referral/recommendation oflong-term10 MINIMUMMAXIMUMMINIMUMLocal Interventions3 days of DetentionLocal Interventions & Alternatives to SuspensionAlternatives to Suspension1 day of ISS & Local Interventions3 days OSS and Local Interventions1 day of Saturday School OR ISS & Local Interventions3 days OSS and Local Interventions10 days OSS and Local Interventions; hearing referral/ recommendation of long-term suspension3 days OSS and Local Interventions

-Combination of local interventions, supports, and disciplinary response may be appropriate
+Restorative practices are recommended to repair and restore relationships Combination of School based interventions, supports, and disciplinary response may be appropriate